mimo1450/Partner-Center-Explorer/README.md

     ![](docs/Images/AzureAD05.png)

-    *The value specified for the App ID URI must be a domain that associated with you reseller tenant.
+    *The value specified for the App ID URI must be a domain that associated with your reseller tenant.
 You can utilize the onmicrosoft.com domain.*

 5. Click the *Configure* tab and then configure the application as shown in the figures below